dekuNukem/usb4vc-configurator/README.md

 Eject the flash drive, and plug it in the USB4VC.

+## Apply Updates on USB4VC

-Select "Update via USB Flashdrive" to start updating.
-It will
+Select "Update via USB Flashdrive" in the main menu.
+It will:

 * Copy over latest software updates